BookOps-CAT/cat-tickets/README.md

 + how large the sample should be? consider manual review workload.
 + does it need to be proportional to popularity of the subcategories?
 + consider sampling RL "Other" ticket category.
 Why so large?
-+ investigate how ODC affects number of tickets through a sample
++ investigate how ODC affects number of tickets through a sample (consider for the next analysis?)